nhsconnect/nhslogin/src/interface-spec-doc-5.md

 ### 5.1.2 Authentication Credentials

 NHS login supports the following types of authentication credentials.
-Note that the credential component may occur more than once
+Note that the credential component may occur more than once.

+<dl><dt>Table 19 - NHS login Authentication Context Class</dt></dl>

 | Value | Description |
 | ----- | ----------- |